Lansinoh Moms' Club

 Myth 6: Breastfeeding shortchanges partners from bonding with the baby

-Fact: While breastfeeding is a special thing that mom will share with baby, there are plenty of non-feeding activities available for the other parent to use as their own private and intimate moments.
-If you are responsible for breastfeeding, put your partner in charge of bath time, or diaper changing, or bed time.
+Fact: While breastfeeding is a special thing that mom will share with baby, there are plenty of non-feeding activities available for your partner or loved ones to use to bond with baby.
+Your partner can be in charge of bath time, story time, or bed time.
 In many cases, supporting the breastfeeding mom is crucial to mom’s and baby’s breastfeeding success.

 Myth 7: Expectant mothers should rub rough terry cloths on their nipples to "toughen them up"

 Fact: No way!
 Be good to your nipples!
 “Toughening” nipples can cause soreness on already tender, expanded skin.
 Quite the opposite, nipples need to remain supple.
-Lansinoh® HPA® Lanolin can be applied in the third trimester and before delivery to help keep nipples soft and supple.
+Lanolin Nipple Cream can be applied in the third trimester and before delivery to help keep nipples soft and supple.